 “The court may in its discretion, before final order or judgment, set aside any default, and may on motion filed within 30 days after entry thereof set aside any final order or judgment upon any terms and conditions that shall be reasonable.”
 735 ILCS 5/1-1301(e)

-Judges want to be fair (it’s in their nature).
+Judges want to be fair (that is their job).
 So, judges usually like to give a defaulting respondent a second or even third chance.
-You must remind the judge what they can and cannot do under Illinois law.

 What If I Never Served My Spouse?
 How Do I Get A Default Judgment of Divorce in Illinois?